Sapele (Entandrophragma cylindricum)

 General Characteristics: Heartwood a medium to fairly dark reddish brown or purplish brown; sapwood whitish or pale yellow, distinct.
-Texture rather fine; grain interlocked, sometimes wavy, production a narrow, uniform, roe figure on quartered surfaces; lustrous; without a distinctive taste, but with a cedar-like scent.
+Texture rather fine; grain interlocked, sometimes wavy, production a narrow, uniform, roe figure on quartered surfaces; lustrous; without a distinctive taste, without a distinctive taste.

 Weight: Basic specific gravity (oven-dry weight/green volume) about 0.55; air-dry density 42 pcf.